jarlah/resume-builder/README.md

 # resume-cli

+A cli app for adding, updating, exporting and viewing resume masterdata.
+The raw data is stored in a "no lockin" .ini format.

 TODO

-A cli app for adding, updating, exporting and viewing resume masterdata.
-Plan is to enable exporting to json.
-Possibly allow to make own templates.
+- [ ] Enable exporting to json
+- [ ] Enable exporting to a file via template